Red Stream: Advanced Theory and Techniques

 Who Should Attend?

-The Red Stream Advanced Theory and Techniques in Play Therapy program will be of interest to those practitioners who are currently working with children in a treatment-oriented setting.
-Those currently enrolled in post-secondary institutions or graduate programs may also use this program as a way to build on their current professional designations.
+The Red Stream Advanced Theory and Techniques in Play Therapy program will be of interest to licensed mental health practitioners who are currently working with children in a treatment-oriented setting.
+Those currently enrolled in graduate mental health programs may also use this program as a way to build on their current professional designations.

-As an advanced training course this program will enhance you ability to market a specialization as well as prepare you for certification/registration as a Play Therapist.
+As an advanced training course, this program will enhance your ability to market a specialization as well as prepare you for registration/certification as a Play Therapist.
+Registration and Certification is provided by APT and CAPT.
+These organizations alone hold the right to accept or deny any training related to registration/certification as a play therapist

-- Completion of the Foundations of Play Therapy Program (or equivalent).
+- Completion of the Green Stream: Foundations of Play Therapy Program (or equivalent).

 - It is recommended that participants have a background in child development and are actively working with children in a treatment-oriented setting.

-- Play therapy dimensions model: A decision-making guide for integrative play therapists (Yasenik & Gardner, 2012 – 2nd edition; Jessica Kingsley Publishers, London).
+Yasenik.
+L., and Gardner, K (2012).
+Play therapy dimensions model: A decision-making guide for integrative play therapists.
+London: Jessica Kingsley Publishers.

 Location of Training: Customized training is held at your agency site or at the Rocky Mountain Play Therapy Institute in Calgary, Alberta Canada.